 - malar rash — a rash across the cheeks and the bridge of the nose (also called a "butterfly" rash because it is shaped like a butterfly)

 - discoid rash — circular, red or hyperpigmented raised patches of skin that often occur on the face, neck, or chest

 Other common symptoms:

 - sensitivity to ultraviolet light — either sunlight or, occasionally, certain types of fluorescent light (also called photosensitivity) — that results in a rash

-- ulcers in the nose or mouth, which are usually painless
+- ulcers in the nose or mouth

 - nonerosive arthritis (arthritis that does not destroy the bones around the joints)